Nutritional Status Assessment of the Critically Ill Patient

 Malnutrition, including erosion of lean body mass and depletion of essential nutrients, is very common in critically ill patients as their nutrition status declines (Ziegler 2009).

-Malnutrition is associated with an impaired immunologic function, and malnourished patients have poorer outcomes after medical treatment or surgery (Leonard 2009).
+Malnutrition is associated with impaired immunologic function, and malnourished patients have poorer outcomes after medical treatment or surgery (Leonard 2009).

 Early nutritional support should, therefore, be assessed as soon as possible, preferably upon admission, with ongoing monitoring for all critically ill patients to ensure individual needs are identified and catered for to improve outcomes (Singer & Webb 2005).

-Importance of Assessing Nutritional Status
+The Importance of Assessing Nutritional Status

 The aim of assessing a patient’s nutritional status is to:

-- Evaluate pre-existing hydration and nutritional conditions;
+Evaluate pre-existing hydration and nutritional conditions

-- Identify any hydration and nutrition-related complications that could affect the outcome;
+Identify any hydration and nutrition-related complications that could affect the outcome

-- Determine the patient’s nutritional requirements;
+Determine the patient’s nutritional requirements

-- Maintain the optimum level of intake and promote adequate utilisation of hydration and food to promote growth, healing and recovery.
+Maintain the optimum level of intake and promote adequate utilisation of hydration and food to promote growth, healing and recovery.

-Factors that Affect Nutritional Status in Critically Ill Patients
+Factors That Affect Nutritional Status in Critically Ill Patients

 The most common factors that can affect nutritional status in critically ill patients include:

-- The patient may be unable to drink and eat;
+Being unable to drink and eat

-- Vomiting and diarrhoea;
+Vomiting and diarrhoea

-- Restricted fluid intake;
+Restricted fluid intake

-- Reduced gut motility;
+Reduced gut motility

 Fasting before procedures/investigations.

 Assessing a Critically Ill Patient’s Nutritional Status

-All patients should undergo nutritional screening on admission to hospital or healthcare settings (NICE 2006).
+All patients should undergo nutritional screening on admission to hospital or healthcare settings (NICE 2017).
 You should follow your local policies and protocols to identify patients at risk of malnutrition and dehydration.

 Steps for appropriate management include: